 Wikia Search only survived in the competitive search market for a year before closure, an all-time low on the competitor stakes.
 Created by Jimmy Wales and Angela Beesley in 2008, Wikia Search was free and open source, and was the latest in a long line of experiments into search engine technology by Wikia.

-Upon roll-out, the layout and technology was widely criticised, including the facts that the index was small, there was no human element to the results, and the social link-up seemed to be a direct rip-off of Facebook, with activity streams providing the basis of the social hub it had been hyped up to provide.
+Upon roll-out, the layout and technology was widely criticized, including the facts that the index was small, there was no human element to the results, and the social link-up seemed to be a direct rip-off of Facebook, with activity streams providing the basis of the social hub it had been hyped up to provide.

 With a strong backlash from influential websites, such as Businessweek.com and Search Engine Land, Wikia Search struggled to keep and attract users, leading to its somewhat speedy closure a year later.